Fostering for the ASPCA

 - Recovering, sick or injured animals

 - Adult cats and dogs with medical needs

 What requirements are necessary for fostering?
 Do I need any special training?

 The ASPCA provides training, resources and materials to prepare you to care for a foster animal.
 Whether you plan to foster cats or dogs, you'll need to take our Foster Program Orientation.
-Our Foster Program Orientations are currently held once monthly, at our Adoption Center located on Manhattan’s Upper East Side.
+Our Foster Program Orientations are held twice monthly, at our Adoption Center, located on Manhattan’s Upper East Side.
 The Foster team will be there to support you every step of the way, and when it comes time, we'll help you prepare to say goodbye to your foster charges as they head to our Adoption Center to find loving homes.